MicrosoftDocs/win32/desktop-src/direct3dhlsl/t2darray-samplecmp-s-float-float-int-float-uint-.md

 ---
-title: SampleCmp::SampleCmp(S,float,float,int,float,uint) function
+title: SampleCmp::SampleCmp(S,float,float,int,float,uint) function for Texture2DArray
-description: Samples a texture, using a comparison value to reject samples, with an optional value to clamp sample level-of-detail (LOD) values to.
-Returns status about the operation. | SampleCmp::SampleCmp(S,float,float,int,float,uint) function ms.assetid: 847A6B79-3A66-4209-AB01-7C1FDA8A433A
+description: This function samples a texture using a comparison value to reject samples, with an optional value to clamp sample level-of-detail (LOD) values to.
+For Texture2DArray. ms.assetid: 847A6B79-3A66-4209-AB01-7C1FDA8A433A
 keywords:
 - SampleCmp function HLSL